jimcondie/Mandelbrot-set/README.md

 6.  new range height (in terms of C)
 #####

-I suggest using 100x100 pixels with maxiter at 250 until you find a frame and zoom you like, and then increase pixels and maxiter which can significantly increase processing time.  my most ambitious images took about 4 days to process.
+I suggest using 100x100 pixels with maxiter at 250 until you find a frame and zoom you like, and then increase pixels and maxiter which can significantly increase processing time.
+My most ambitious images took about 4 days to process (4000x4000 pixels maxiter of 250000).